JosephDAmato/EyeMovement/README.md

-## EyeMovement
+# EyeMovement
 ![The eyes are watching you](/EyeMovementPreview.png)

-Eye Movement is an example of using JavaScript and CSS to create a fun dynamic set of eyes that follow your curso
+Eye Movement is an example of using JavaScript and CSS to create a fun dynamic set of eyes that follow your cursor

 ## Authors and Contributing
 This was a project done for the MITxPro Emeritus Full Stack Development Cert.